 4. Play Processes in Spintop Engagement

+The play processes described in this section should be taken as illustrative, metaphorically induced descriptions of what spinning top play might look like in real life.
+They’re not empirical generalizations or typical behavioral findings, but we offer them as theoretical analogues so that the process-oriented dimensions of play can be illustrated with reference to existing theory.

 With the spintop play being a specific play form based on affordances and embodied action, the following section will explore the play processes that are experienced when children play with spintop toys.
 Instead of analyzing using discrete developmental outcomes, the discussion foregrounds the dynamics of exploration, mastery, imagination and social negotiation that makes up spintop play and are the basis of analyzing it.
 These processes are neither linear phases nor sequential phases but overlapping and recursive forms of engagement which in totality maintain play.

 4.1 Exploratory and Experimental Play